 My Favourite St. John’s Restaurants

 2016 Update: Considering this post has consistently been my most viewed for the past two years, it’s time for an update.
-Like all cities, some of my favourite spots in St. John’s have shuttered, some spots I don’t like anymore, and some of my favourites-to-be are just opening their doors.
+Like all cities, some of my favourite St. John’s restaurants have shuttered, some spots I don’t like anymore, and some of my favourites-to-be are just opening their doors.